Jana unveils 7.5 percent stake in oil producer QEP

-(Reuters) - Activist hedge fund Jana Partners LLC has taken a 7.5 percent stake in oil producer QEP Resources Inc (QEP.N), according to regulatory paperwork filed on Monday.
+Oct 21 (Reuters) - Activist hedge fund Jana Partners LLC has taken a 7.5 percent stake in oil producer QEP Resources Inc , according to regulatory paperwork filed on Monday.

 Jana, which is now QEP’s largest shareholder, first invested in the Denver-based company last year.
 The hedge fund said its talks with QEP management to improve results have not been constructive and that it believes QEP shares are “undervalued.”